jaxbot/browserlink.vim/README.md

 If set, Browserlink won't try to reload pages/CSS when you save respective files.

+`g:bl_no_css_reload`

+If set, Browserlink won't reload css files, but it still will reload pages with other filetypes like html or javascript (as specified by g:bl_pagefiletypes below).

 `g:bl_no_eager`

 If set, Browserlink won't autostart the server when a command is run and the server does not respond.